mandlimeghana/hacker_news_web_app/README.md

 Once the dependencies are installed, you can run `npm start` to start the application.

 App will be live at `localhost:4200`

----

-This project is licensed under the terms of the **MIT** license.